 The guaranteed analysis tells you how much of the total percent of the food comes from protein, fat, fiber, and moisture.
 If we remove the moisture element, the percentages of the other substrates, like fat and protein, will increase dramatically.

-If moisture content were exactly the same for every dog food, we’d be comparing one food to another on the same ground.
+If moisture content were the same for every dog food, we’d be comparing one food to another on the same ground.
 As it is, the difference in moisture content among foods is great.
-This means, to get a more accurate picture of the nutritional value of dog food, specifically the protein content, we should explore what would happen if we were to squeeze all the moisture out.
+So, to get a more accurate picture of the nutritional value of dog food, specifically the protein content, we should explore what would happen if we were to squeeze all the moisture out.
 What’s leftover may surprise you.

 The Dry Matter Basis

-Knowing how to calculate the percentage of protein, minus the moisture content will give you a much better picture of the real protein content of any dog food.
+Knowing how to calculate the percentage of protein minus the moisture content will give you a much better picture of the real protein content of any dog food.

 Even the FDA agrees.
 They say, “The weights of ingredients are determined as they are added in the formulation, including their inherent water content.
 This latter fact is important when evaluating relative quantity claims, especially when ingredients of different moisture contents are compared.”
-Consider seeing a package that has chicken as the number one ingredient which is about 60% moisture versus a chicken meal that has less than 10% moisture.
+Consider seeing a package that has chicken as the number one ingredient, which is about 60% moisture, versus a chicken meal that has less than 10% moisture.
 Which has more protein?

 What a Pain!

 Yes.
 Sometimes manufacturers really don’t make it easy on the consumer.
 Being committed and savvy is all part of being a great pet parent.
-By doing the calculations, you actually figure out what pet food companies are really adding.
+By doing the calculations, you figure out what pet food companies are really adding.
 And the math isn’t too tricky.